ALEXMORF/the-dark-dungeon/README.md

 It was because I had to constantly switch context while dealing with the same piece of code.

  I did many things in a hacky way; I played sound while processing input, I returned collision detection result while rendering, and my animation code is somehow inside my simulation code.
+Therefore, whenver I try to reason about my code, I had to consider multiple things at once, and that usually feels like juggling; it was possible to reason about my code, but it was also extremely exhausting, despiting its small size.
 It is this constant context switching that costs me productivity.
-As soon as I decoupled all these processes, it became crystal clear to me what my code does and it soon became a pleasure to code again, inside this codebase.
+As soon as I decoupled all these processes, my code becomes much clearer and easier to reason about and it soon became a pleasure to code again, inside this codebase.

  I just got started programming,and I barely know about programming, but I hope this discovery is worth a note, unless it is something similar to the  OOP delusion I had in my first year of programming.
 I simply put this